 For those who don’t operate vlogging channels, vertical Stories opened up creator’s lives to their fans, of which IGTV is a direct extrapolation.
 Marques Brownlee (MKBHD) recently uploaded a video of them playing a game in his studio on IGTV.
 Something he would never upload on his YouTube channel.
 Youtubers who have wanted to share intimate content like that have typically started a separate vlog channel, like Lily Singh (!!Superwoman!!).
 But MKBHD has dodged the idea of vlogs until he indulged in such intimate sharing in a long video format on IGTV.

-IGTV can be a one stop for all videos which I would characterise as more informal content, content they would’ve posted on Twitter or Instagram previously.
+IGTV can be a one-stop for all videos which I would characterise as more informal content, content they would’ve posted on Twitter or Instagram previously.

 IGTV might provide the blank slate that creators seek to launch new kinds of content without rebuilding their fan bases – though that comes with it’s own caveats.

-There’s a pool of Instagrammers who are diversifying into creating internet videos and this native integration insta-ntly ports their Instagram fan base to their new endeavors on IGTV.
+There’s a pool of Instagrammers who are diversifying into creating internet videos and this native integration insta-ntly ports their Instagram fan base to their new endeavours on IGTV.
 But one must understand that these people followed their fav creators loving the content that they shared on Instagram – photos/short videos.
 Creating long videos is a different skill.
 There’s the mismatch.
 Hence, there will be disappointments as well as delightful surprises as consumers are constantly poked to check out their fav Creator’s IGTV content.

 Discovering IGTV content through Instagram